DmitrySoshnikov/hdl-js/README.md

 #### Clock rate

-The `--clock-rate` (`-c`) parameter controls the rate of the System clock.
+The `--clock-rate` parameter controls the rate of the System clock.
 For example, the second run executes operations faster:

 With default clock rate 1: